samogot/betterdiscord-plugins/v2/1Lib Discord Internals/README.md

 ## Changelog

+### 1.11
+- Hotfix for UNSAFE_componentWillMount.
+Thanks to Zerebos for this change.
+- Extract scanning components rendered in DOM as exported function, so it can be called from plugins without updating lib.

 ### 1.10
 - Fix reactRootInternalInstance.
 - Use react private lifecycle method to bypass closuring createElement method.
 This should fix race condition of failing to get some components like `Message`.